js-bits/timeout/README.md

 - You cannot "pause" a timeout or "reset" it.
 Once it's set, there are only two possibilities: either the timeout can be manually cleared before it is exceeded or the timeout will be exceeded.
 - It's possible to clear a timeout before it is even set up but you won't be able to set that timeout up ever again.
-- Requires [ECMAScript modules](https://nodejs.org/api/esm.html) to be enabled in Node.js environment.
-Otherwise, compile into a CommonJS module.
 - Internet Explorer is not supported.